devidw/brktfldg/README.md

 https://cdn.jsdelivr.net/npm/@devidw/brktfldg/dist/brktfldg.js
 ```

-The `brktfldg` variable is available on the `window` object once the library is loaded.

 To add collapse/expand functionality to all brackets inside an element and its children, use the `collapseBrackets(el, options)` function.

 ```html